The Beat Generation made a lasting impact on the structure of modern American society that no other countercultural movement came close to achieving.

 But there were also some white people who connected to bebop, whites whose soul was welded in the furnace of jazz and could, therefore, understand the new musical experience.

-One of them was a young man named Jack Kerouac, who aspired to be a novelist and find a new form of literary expression.
-Kerouac, who lived near Harlem, had the chance to experience bebop during the early years and found it a source of inspiration.
+Kerouac, who lived near Harlem, had the chance to experience bebop during the early years and found it a source of great inspiration.

 He regarded the bebop musicians as spiritual guides.
 Artists who were paving a new spiritual way.
 Kerouac wanted to bring their spirit into literature, to write in the way that they played.
 But Kerouac could not find a way to do so, at least not until 1944, the year he met two people with which he could form his own jam session.